St Luke's Hospital, Singapore: Volunteerism in St Luke's Hospital and fund-raising efforts

-Volunteers have played a significant role in the delivery of quality health care services to the elderly patients since St Luke's Hospital was founded.
-In 1996, more than 100 volunteer doctors, pharmacists, speech therapists and other lay helpers helped full-time staff to keep the hospital running.
+Volunteers have played a significant role in the delivery of quality healthcare services to elderly patients since St. Luke's Hospital was founded.
+In 1996, more than 100 volunteer doctors, pharmacists, speech therapists, and other lay helpers helped full-time staff to keep the hospital running.
 On top of helping to keep the hospital's operational costs low over the years, volunteers have also played an active role in the hospital's fundraising efforts.
-The St Luke's Hospital Volunteer Program, headed by Ms. Magdalene Choo, was launched in March 1996.
+The St. Luke's Hospital Volunteer Program, headed by Ms. Magdalene Choo, was launched in March 1996.
 In 1997, the hospital's dental clinic was started by two volunteer dentists, Dr. Lilian Wee and Dr. Chan-Liok Yew Ai.
 The dental clinic at the outpatient clinic continues to be run by a group of volunteer dentists.
-Also, a group of volunteers help out with the hospital's daily operations every Thursday.
-They help in accompanying patients on their check-ups to acute hospitals, befriending the patients and becoming assistants to the nurses on duty.
-Some of the volunteers include trainee pilots from the Singapore Airlines Singapore Flying College, students from Swiss Cottage Secondary School and the Boys Brigade.
+Also, a group of volunteers helps out with the hospital's daily operations every Thursday.
+They help in accompanying patients on their check-ups to acute hospitals, befriending the patients, and becoming assistants to the nurses on duty.
+Some of the volunteers include trainee pilots from the Singapore Airlines Singapore Flying College, students from Swiss Cottage Secondary School, and the Boys Brigade.

 Besides assisting in the operations of the hospital, volunteers also play an important role in the hospital's fund-raising efforts.
 In 1996, students from Bukit Batok Secondary School raised nearly S$50,000 from a charity jogathon to purchase an ambulance for the hospital.
 The ambulance is now used to transport patients to the hospital's day center.
-Another Charity Jogathon in May 1997 raised about S$300,000 for the hospital.
+Another charity Jogathon in May 1997 raised about S$300,000 for the hospital.
 Dr. Tony Tan was the Guest of Honor at the event.
-Also, the Methodist Girls School have been supporting St Luke's Hospital every year since 1997 through various fund- raising efforts like food and fun fairs, music recitals and concerts.
-The Zonta Club, which is a group of women professionals, adopted St Luke's Hospital as their ongoing community project since 1996.
+The Methodist Girls School has also been supporting St Luke's Hospital every year since 1997 through various fund-raising efforts like food, fun fairs, music recitals, and concerts.
+The Zonta Club, which is a group of women professionals, adopted St. Luke's Hospital as their ongoing community project in 1996.
 The club has raised approximately S$2 million for the hospital.
-St Luke's Hospital also organizes several major fund-raising events each year.
-The Hong Bao project attracts participants from over 200 schools every year to support St Luke's fund-raising efforts.
+St. Luke's Hospital also organizes several major fund-raising events each year.
+The Hong Bao project attracts participants from over 200 schools every year to support St. Luke's fund-raising efforts.
 In this project, students are encouraged to donate a hong bao to the hospital.
-In 2010, Mr. Richard Tay, a faithful volunteer at SLH received the Rotary Club of Singapore's Good Samaritan Award.
-St Luke's Hospital also holds its annual Flag Day event to raise funds to meet the operational costs.
+In 2010, Mr. Richard Tay, a faithful volunteer at SLH, received the Rotary Club of Singapore's Good Samaritan Award.
+St. Luke's Hospital also holds its annual Flag Day event to raise funds to meet its operational costs.